pmoosi/libraryapi-demo/README.md

 ### Usage

-The demo has to be run on a server, else the login can't redirect.
+The demo has to run on a server, else the login page can't redirect.